Floyd Patterson: Muhammad Ali

 Patterson was now the number-one challenger for the title held by Muhammad Ali.
-On November 22, 1965, in Las Vegas, in yet another attempt to be the first to win the world heavyweight title three times, he went into the fight with an injured sacroiliac joint in a bout in which Ali was clearly dominant.
+On November 22, 1965, in Las Vegas, in yet another attempt to be the first to win the world heavyweight title three times, he went into the fight with an injured sacroiliac joint which worsened after the first round and greatly reduced his mobility in a bout in which Ali was clearly dominant.
 Ali called Patterson an "Uncle Tom" for refusing to call him Muhammad Ali (Patterson continued to call him Cassius Clay) and for his outspokenness against black Muslims.
 Before the match, Patterson had said:

 "This fight is a crusade to reclaim the title from the Black Muslims.
 As a Catholic, I am fighting Clay as a patriotic duty.
 I am going to return the crown to America."

-Instead of scoring a quick knockout, Ali mocked, humiliated and punished Patterson throughout the fight but was unable to knock him out before the referee finally stopped the fight in the 12th round.
+Ali hit Patterson repeatedly with jabs from the second round until the referee stopped the fight in the 12th round.
+In the post-fight interview, Ali praised Patterson for being able to take punches and said Patterson's age counted against him.

 End of career

 Patterson remained a legitimate contender.
-In 1966 he traveled to England and knocked out British boxer Henry Cooper in just four rounds at Wembley Stadium.
+In 1966 he traveled to England and knocked out British boxer Henry Cooper in the fourth round at Wembley Stadium.

 When Ali was stripped of his title for refusing induction into the military, the World Boxing Association staged an eight-man tournament to determine his successor.
 Patterson fought Jerry Quarry to a draw in 1967.
 In a rematch four months later, Patterson lost a controversial 12-round decision to Quarry.
-Subsequently, in a third and final attempt at winning the title a third time, Patterson lost a controversial 15-round referee's decision to Jimmy Ellis in Stockholm, in 1968, despite breaking Ellis's nose and scoring a disputed knockdown.
+Subsequently, in a final attempt at winning the title a third time, Patterson lost a controversial 15-round referee's decision to Jimmy Ellis in Stockholm, in 1968, despite breaking Ellis's nose and scoring a disputed knockdown.

 In September 1969 he divorced his first wife, Sandra Hicks Patterson, who wanted him to quit boxing, while he still had hopes for another title shot.

 Patterson continued on, defeating Oscar Bonavena in a close fight over ten rounds in early 1972.

 At age 37, Patterson was stopped after seven rounds with a cut eye while still competitive in a rematch with Muhammad Ali for the NABF heavyweight title on September 20, 1972.
 The defeat proved to be Patterson's last fight, although there was never an announcement of retirement.